§18B-1B-4. Powers and duties of Higher Education Policy Commission.

 (C) Consideration of charges to out-of-state students; and

-(D) Such other policies as the commission and council consider appropriate;
+(D) Any other policies as the commission and council consider appropriate;

 (29) Notwithstanding any other provision of this code to the contrary sell, lease, convey, or otherwise dispose of all or part of any real property that it owns, in accordance with §18B-19-1 et seq. of this code;

-(30) Policy analysis and research focused on issues affecting institutions of higher education generally or a geographical region thereof;
+(30) Provide policy analysis and research focused on issues affecting institutions of higher education generally or a geographical region thereof;

-(31) Development and approval of institutional mission definitions except the statutorily and administratively exempted schools: Provided, That the commission may use funds appropriated by the Legislature for incentive funds to influence institutional behavior in ways that are consistent with public priorities, including the statutorily and administratively exempted schools;
+(31) Develop and approve institutional mission definitions except for the statutorily and administratively exempted schools: Provided, That the commission may use funds appropriated by the Legislature for incentive funds to influence institutional behavior in ways that are consistent with public priorities, including the statutorily and administratively exempted schools;

-(32) Academic program review and approval for governing boards under its jurisdiction, except the statutorily and administratively exempted schools.
+(32) Review and approve academic programs for governing boards under its jurisdiction, except the statutorily and administratively exempted schools.
 The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes.

 (A) The commission’s authority to review and approve academic programs for the statutorily and administratively exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission’s authority as provided in §18B-1C-2 of this code.